Career Information for a Degree in Liberal Arts and Sciences

 A liberal arts and sciences degree is an interdisciplinary degree that studies human concepts.
 Continue reading for an overview of the career options for graduates.

 The liberal arts and sciences involve the study of human concepts, inquiries and pursuits, such as literature, history, philosophy and theater.
 Students might be attracted to these subjects because of their intellectual appeal or range of subject matter.
 A degree in the liberal arts and sciences can help students prepare for a number of career options or continue their studies to focus on more specific education.
-The field is a very broad, high-level degree and therefore reporting on job outlook and growth is challenging.
-Students are encouraged to choose an emphasis while obtaining their degrees in order hone in a specific skillset.
+Students are encouraged to choose an emphasis while obtaining their degrees in order hone in a specific skill set.
 The table below lists some examples of occupations that can be awarded to those who possess this degree.

 |Required Education||Bachelor's degree||Bachelor's degree||Bachelor's degree|

 |Other Requirements||State licensure (varies by state)||Knowledge of editing software||Related experience demonstrating managerial potential|

 |Projected Job Growth (2012-2022)*||12%||1%||12%|